Scheduling Your First Test Stream

 • Look for the “Full RTMP URL”.

-• Go to RaceStreaming > Cameras.
+• Go to Stream Management > Cameras.

 • Find your default camera (or the camera you are using for your test stream event).